 - Select all files with the name Knox.

-- Proceed then to remove them, and reboot your Samsung device.
+- Remove them and reboot your Samsung device.

-If none of these methods work or you still aren’t satisfied, the XDA Developers forum provides a file to delete Knox via recovery:
+If these methods don't work or you still aren’t satisfied, the XDA Developers forum also provides a file to delete Knox via recovery:

 - Perform a backup of all the data from your device.